suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ![](./pcsx2-decompiler-1/ghidra-analyze.png)

-Now instead of reading diassembly ourselves, let's see how Ghidra decompiled it instead by visiting previously seen instruction at `0x003B6A38`:
+Now instead of reading disassembly ourselves, let's see how Ghidra decompiled it instead by visiting previously seen instruction at `0x003B6A38`:

 ![](./pcsx2-decompiler-1/ghidra-decompiler-pcsx2-1.png)